onja-org/w2_js_foundations/01_environment_setup.md

 3. Open that folder and explore

 **What you're seeing:** All the code packages that npm downloaded for you.
 Each folder is a different tool or library created by developers around the world.

+**The key insight:** Some of these packages are like workshop tools (they help you build and test your code), while others are like building materials (they become part of your final application).
+The npm install command downloaded both types to your computer, but only the "building material" packages would end up in your final website or app.

 **Mind-blowing fact:** That `node_modules` folder might contain thousands of files and hundreds of packages, all working together to power your project.